AryanWaghere24/Cybersecurity---One-Topic-a-Day/Day-30-Incident-Response.md

 Deploy improved ransomware detection rules
 ```
 The faster an organization moves through these phases, the less damage an attacker can cause.

+## Real-World Example

+During the 2017 WannaCry ransomware outbreak, thousands of organizations worldwide experienced rapid file encryption across their networks.
+Organizations with effective incident response procedures were able to quickly isolate infected systems, prevent lateral movement, and begin recovery from backups.

+In contrast, organizations without incident response plans often struggled to determine what happened, which systems were affected, and how to recover safely.
+The difference highlighted the importance of preparation and clearly defined response procedures.

+Incident response is not only about technical remediation—it also involves communication, documentation, decision-making, and coordination across multiple teams.